There are multiply ways our community can work together for the common good and to improve lives of our neighbors.

 If your organization addresses health and human services in Madison County, Alabama, even if you are not a partner agency, there are ways you can work with us.

 a) Accessing our community wide needs assessment Our Madison County community helped identify key needs in our community through the community-wide needs assessment completed by United Way of Madison County in late 2014.

 b) Any nonprofit in the community, recognized by the federal government, is eligible for a FREE account on the Volunteer Center of Madison County.
 Learn more at thevolunteercentermc.org.

 d) United Way’s Leadership Social Services program provides professional development in a 10-month class designed to improve the connectivity, collaboration, and communication between members of the Madison County nonprofit sector.
-Classes are held one Friday a month January through October with applications accepted in September of each year.
+Classes are held one Friday a month September through June with applications available 6-7 months prior to the class (in the first quarter of each new year).
 Registration information is available under Community Collaboration above!

 USING A LOGIC MODEL TO INFORM AND PLAN YOUR PROGRAM: